Putting Easter On Trial (Who Moved the Stone?)

 - Gospels, tracts, or other resources to offer for people to find out more.

-The whole evening, with a short interval and gospel talk at the end, will last around an hour and a half.
+The whole evening, with a short interval and gospel talk at the end, will last between an hour and an hour and a half.

-Download the script for ‘Who Moved the Stone?’ and get creative!
+Download the script for ‘Who Moved the Stone?’ below and get creative!